Tihitnaabraham/Product-Documentation/README.md

 1. Click **List Material**.
 2. Enter material details: type, quantity, condition, description.
 3. Upload photos to demonstrate quality.
-4. Submit listing to make it visible to upcyclers.
+4. Submit the listing to make it visible to upcyclers.

 ### Responding to Requests